msprev/panzer/README.md

 ### Command line options

-Command line options override settings in the metadata, and they cannot be disable by a metadata setting.
+Command line options override settings in the metadata, and they cannot be disabled by a metadata setting.

 Filters specified on the command line (as a value of `--filter`) are always run first: they will be treated as appearing at the start of the list.
 Filters specified on the command line cannot be killed by a `kill` or `killall` command.